-I, Refugee: Quell the Devil In My Heart - Mini-biography
+I, Refugee-Part 3: The Devil In My Heart

 This story comes in several parts as it depicts true experiences of Rodric, me, and family on our first vacation in Utah and how we were stranded and rescued by the Christian service of others who considered us refugees.
 In truth, we were as will be shown as the drama progresses.

 I had no idea what I was doing.
 With all the people in Phoenix that I told I would be going to Temple Square during General Conference and all the online people, SOMEONE should have mentioned how difficult the parking could be.

 See, my family and I had taken a trip to Utah for April 2016 Saturday Second Session of General Conference for our church, which was vital to us—most of us anyway.
 We had quite a few stressful situations on the way there, but we made it to the city.
 Afryka, my wife, and four of our five kids we took with us, Naomi, Sariah, Mosiah, and Ephraim, were able to attend our ticketed session together.
 Xavier, the family murmurer, and I, Rodric, had to park the car and miss the second session.

 As a handicapped person, with walking issues it was torture.
 Up until that point, I had been training myself to get around without aid.
 Unfortunately, for my ego, I had to swallow my pride and add the training wheels to my body again because I was in unfamiliar territory.

 The protective cover of the van shielded my new issue of agoraphobia.
 Agoraphobia may not be the correct term because I don’t REALLY fear crowds.
 The fear is of running into a person who thinks that I should have been able to see them, though I can’t!

 The fact that I am blind in my right eye came into play for the first time with intimidating paralysis, you know, because of unfamiliar territory.
 Look, I can drive just fine—mirrors, you know?
 However, it’s walking in crowds that poses the huge problem, no mirrors.